JaneliaSciComp/SongExplorer/README.md

 The Congruence button generates a bunch of "disjoint.csv" files:
-"disjoint-everyone.csv" contains the intersection of intervals that SongExplorer and all annotators agreed upon; "disjoint-only\*.csv" files contain the intervals which only SongExplorer or one particular annotator labelled; "disjoint-not\*.csv" contains those which were labelled by everyone except SongExplorer or a given annotator.
+"disjoint-everyone.csv" contains the intersection of intervals that SongExplorer and all annotators agreed upon; "disjoint-only\*.csv" files contain the intervals which only SongExplorer or one particular annotator labeled; "disjoint-not\*.csv" contains those which were labeled by everyone except SongExplorer or a given annotator.
 Choose one or all of these kinds and then use the `Activations`, `Cluster`, and `Visualize` buttons as before.